 According to the Lown Institute report, medication overload is “the use of multiple medications for which the harm to the patient outweighs the benefit.
 There is no strict cutoff for when the number of medications becomes harmful, but the greater number of medications a person is taking, the greater their likelihood of experiencing harm, including serious adverse drug events.”

-It’s as serious as the opioid crisis!
+Doctors prescribing too many medications is as serious a problem as the opioid crisis!

 The Lown Institute reports that “medication overload is causing widespread yet unseen harm to our parents and our grandparents.
 It is every bit as serious as the opioid crisis, yet its scope remains invisible to many patients and health care professionals.”